DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 $get-a-tta$

-## Find out how a Teacher Training Adviser helped:
+## Find out how a teacher training adviser helped: